-CS 1123

-CS 1221

-Education Computers & Technology This course will provide students with the knowledge to incorporate computers and technology in the classroom.
+sources in preparation for solving problems and making informed decisions.
 The student will be introduced to computer hardware, software selection, multimedia tools, and evaluation of educational software.
-The course will include basics in desktop operating system, word processing, spreadsheet, database, presentation graphics, and developing useful technologysupported learning activities.
+Keyboarding skills are recommended.

 Prerequisite: None

-1.5 hours
+Prerequisite: None

-3.0 hours
+CS 1153 3.0 hours Network I (Cisco)

+The Network I course is designed to provide students with classroom and laboratory experience in current and emerging networking technology that will empower them to enter employment or further education and training in the computer networking field.
+Instruction includes, but is not limited to, networking, network terminology and protocols, network standards, local area networks (LANs), Open System Interconnection (OSI) model, cabling, cabling tools, routers, network devices, Ethernet, and Internet Protocol (IP) addressing.

+CS 1163 3.0 hours Network 2 (Cisco) The Network 2 course provides students with

+classroom and laboratory experience in current and emerging networking technology that will empower them to enter employment or further education and training in the computer networking field.
+Instruction includes, but is not limited to, wide area networks (WANs), transmission control protocol/internet protocol (TCP/IP), IP addressing, routers, router configuration, and routing protocols.
+Particular emphasis is given to understanding the nature of and components of networks that make up LANs and WANs.

+Prerequisite: CS 1153

+CS 1221 1.5 hours Current Issues

-Current Issues A course to familiarize the student with key architectural constructs of the Windows operating system and explain how constructs are related; explain the differences between the user interface design guidelines of the Microsoft Windows operating systems; define key architectural constructs of OLE and explain how those constructs are related; and define key architectural constructs of Windows Open Services Architecture (WOSA) including Open Database Connectivity (ODBC), Messaging API (MAPI), and Telephony API (TAPI).
-This course will help the student prepare for the Mi-crosoft Certified Professional Exam.
+A course to familiarize the student with key architectural constructs of the Windows oper-ating system and explain how constructs are ating system and explain how constructs are related; explain the differences between the user interface design guidelines of the Micro-soft Windows operating systems; define key architectural constructs of OLE and explain how those constructs are related; and define key architectural constructs of Windows Open Services Architecture (WOSA) including Open Database Connectivity (ODBC), Messaging API (MAPI), and Telephony API (TAPI).
+This course will help the student prepare for the Microsoft Certified Professional Exam.
 Suggested that this class be taken the semester before the Internship.
 Prerequisite: None

-3.0 hours
+CS 1224 4.0 hours

-Word Microsoft This course familiarizes the student with the skills needed to manage word processing documents.
-Creating, editing, formatting, page setup, printing, tables, outlines, columns, styles, templates, merging, sorting, graphics, and Word Basic will be covered.
-This course will help the student prepare for the Microsoft Certified Professional Exam.
-Prerequisite: CS 1013, or consent of instruc-

-4.0 hours Windows NT Microsoft
+Windows NT Microsoft

-A course designed to provide the student with a working knowledge of the concepts and fundamentals needed to administer a local area network using the Windows NT operat-ing system.
-Topics covered will include planing system: topics configuring, notificiting and troubleshooting a Microsoft NT Server.
+A course designed to provide the student with a working knowledge of the concepts and fundamentals needed to administer a local area network using the Windows NT operating system.
+Topics covered will include planning, installing, configuring, optimizing and troubleshooting a Microsoft NT Server.
 This is an advanced course concentrating on one operating system environment.
 This course will help the student prepare for the Microsoft Certified Professional exam.
-Prerequisites: CS 1063 and CS 2153, or consent
+Prerequisites: CS 1063 and CS 2153, or consent of instructor.

-of instructor.